farizshukri/AnimalFacts/README.md

 3. **Favorite Facts:** Users can mark their favorite facts and save them for later reference.
 This feature allows users to collect and revisit their preferred animal trivia easily.

 4. **Share:** Users can share interesting facts with friends and family through social media platforms or messaging apps.
 This encourages engagement and spreads knowledge about animals.

+### Benefits

+- **Educational:** The app promotes learning about animals in an engaging and entertaining manner.
+- **User Engagement:** Interactive features like random facts and favorites encourage users to explore and interact with the app regularly.
+- **Social Sharing:** Users can share newfound knowledge with others, fostering community interaction and spreading awareness about wildlife conservation.